-- X (required argument) – It is the value at which we wish to evaluate the function.
+- X (required argument) – This is the value at which we wish to evaluate the function.

-- Mean (required argument) – It is the mean of In(x).
+- Mean (required argument) – The mean of In(x).

-- Standard_dev (required argument) – It is the standard deviation of In(x).
+- Standard_dev (required argument) – This is the standard deviation of In(x).

-- Cumulative (optional argument) – It specifies the type of distribution to be used.
+- Cumulative (optional argument) – This specifies the type of distribution to be used.
 It can be either TRUE (implies the cumulative distribution function) or FALSE (implies the normal probability density function).